 Nothing makes up a hearty play food meal more than steak and potatoes.
-In this tutorial I will be showing you how to make a steak dinner.
-This iconic T-bone steak is made with reddish-brown wool felt and cream edges.
+In this tutorial, I will be showing you how to make a steak dinner.
+This iconic T-bone felt steak is made with reddish-brown wool felt and cream edges.
 Paired with our mini potatoes and a few florets of bright green broccoli, this felt fake food meal is sure to satisfy the most discerning tastes in felt food.

 Step 1.
 Cut Pieces from the pattern

 I like the white edge on my T-bone, though it does make it look a bit like a cartoon steak, so feel free to make an edge that’s matched to your meat color.